 if ($alreadySponsor) {

-Write-Host "Sponsor already assigned, skipping." -ForegroundColor Yellow
+Write-Host "Sponsor already assigned to Agent Identity, skipping." -ForegroundColor Yellow

 } else {